grafana/tempo/docs/sources/tempo/configuration/sidecar-proxy.md

 # Run Tempo Distributed with sidecar proxies

-In some cases, you may wish to have inter-pod gRPC traffic run through a sidecar proxy.
-Sidecar proxies can be used if you are using a service proxy, like Envoy, or a service mesh, like Istio.
+You can run inter-pod gRPC traffic run through a sidecar proxy.
+These proxies can be useful when using a service proxy, like Envoy, or a service mesh, like Istio.

 ## How Tempo pods communicate